spencerthayer/2024-Election-Polling-Analysis/readme.md

 **Implementation**:

+- Weights are assigned using a dictionary lookup for efficiency.
 - The weight values can be adjusted in `config.py` or via the Streamlit app to reflect the desired level of influence from partisan polls.

 ### 6. Population Weight